hansamaligamage/cosmoscollection-create/README.md

 You can see code snippet to create the database, collection and document using Azure Cosmos DB SDK

-You can go through this article and check how to trigger changes on Cosmos DB and execute an action using a Azure Function app, https://social.technet.microsoft.com/wiki/contents/articles/50897.create-a-trigger-on-azure-cosmos-db-using-a-function-app.aspx
+You can go through this article and check how to trigger changes on Cosmos DB and execute an action using a Azure Function app, <a href="https://social.technet.microsoft.com/wiki/contents/articles/50897.azure-function-app-create-a-trigger-on-cosmos-db.aspx">Azure  Function App: Create a trigger on Cosmos DB</a>

         public async static Task CreateDatabase (string database)